 My phone died and now won’t Power on or Charge.
 Here’s how to fix it.

 Is your phone dead?
-If you’re reading this, it’s probably because your phone has run out of power.
-Your phone’s battery drains over time.
-The longer and more apps you run in the background, the quicker your battery will drain.
+If you’re reading this, it’s probably because your phone has run out of power or in the worst case not turning on at all.

 Below are some ways that you can try to fix your dead phone.